Near Brevard in Transylvania County, North Carolina — The American South (South Atlantic)

 Marker series.
 This marker is included in the Blue Ridge Parkway marker series.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 29, 2012, by Bill Coughlin of North Arlington, New Jersey.
-This page has been viewed 334 times since then.
-Photos: 1, 2, 3, 4. submitted on August 29, 2012, by Bill Coughlin of North Arlington, New Jersey.
+This page originally submitted on November 25, 2013, by Duane Hall of Abilene, Texas.
+This page has been viewed 312 times since then and 26 times this year.
+Photos: 1, 2, 3. submitted on November 25, 2013, by Duane Hall of Abilene, Texas.